Generating API client code from an OpenAPI specification

 Generating API clients from an OpenAPI specification

-For any OpenAPI specification file, the function dex::schema::GenerateClientFromOpenAPISpec() will generate a runtime library containing
+For any OpenAPI specification file in either JSON or YAML format, the function dex::schema::GenerateClientFromOpenAPISpec() will generate a runtime library containing

 • for every non-exploded schema encountered in the OpenAPI specification file, a module with a collection of identifiers, along with a corresponding mapping, as outlined in the section above